Getting Started

 PyTorch:

-python examples/pytorch/codegen_via_options_example.py
+python examples/pytorch/codegen/codegen_via_options_example.py

 JAX:

-python examples/jax/codegen_via_options_example.py
+python examples/jax/codegen/codegen_via_options_example.py

 What Happens During Code Generation